JiashengY/Active-learning-codes/README.md

 <a name="readme-top"></a>

 # Active-learning-codes
-This repository is linked to the research article J. Yang, A. Stroh, S. Lee, S. Bagheri, B. Frohnapfel and P. Forooghi.
-(2023) Prediction of equivalent sand-grain size and identification of drag-relevant scales of roughness - a data driven approach <em>JFM</em>.
+This repository is associated with the research article authored by J. Yang, A. Stroh, S. Lee, S. Bagheri, B. Frohnapfel, and P. Forooghi, titled "Prediction of Equivalent Sand-Grain Size and Identification of Drag-Relevant Scales of Roughness - A Data-Driven Approach," which was published in the *Journal of Fluid Mechanics* 2023.

 [![PS_PDF_NeuralNetwork](0_assets/NN.PNG)](https://arxiv.org/abs/2304.08958)